Tooth decay - early childhood

-- Sugar causes bacteria to grow in your child's mouth.
+- Sugar feeds the natural forming bacteria in your child's mouth.

 To prevent tooth decay, consider breastfeeding your baby.
 Breast milk by itself is the best food for your baby.
 It keeps the inside of your baby's mouth healthy and prevents tooth decay.